vuejs/rfcs/active-rfcs/0000-remove-data-object-declaration.md

 # Adoption strategy

-Since it's not a common pattern in components migration should be fairly easy.
+Since it's not a common pattern to have an `object` declaration in root instance migration should be fairly easy.

 Migration itself is straightforward: